lwdjohari/nvcore/README.md

 # How to build [[Top]](#nvcore)
 Requirement:
-1. CMake
+1. CMake minimal v3.10.
-2. Clang or GCC C++17 Compiler (currently developed using clang)
+2. Clang or GCC C++17 Compiler (currently build using clang compiler).

 Build: